sacalderonv/IJF_Short/README.md

 ## Data description

 The data correspond to an empirical application involving two daily river flows and precipitation data in Colombia.
-Originally analyzed in Calderón & Nieto (2016) [DOI](https://doi.org/10.1080/03610926.2014.990758), the dataset is available in `data/riverflows.rda`.
+Originally analyzed in Calderón & Nieto (2016) [DOI](https://doi.org/10.1080/03610926.2014.990758), the dataset is available in `data/riverflows.rda`.75 minutes was the approximate time that took the script to generate table 11.

 ---